National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Proposed rule; request for comments.

-- Electronic Submissions: Submit all electronic public comments via the Federal e-Rulemaking Portal.
-Go to www.regulations.gov/#!docketDetail;D=NOAA-NMFS-2016-0122, click the “Comment Now!” icon, complete the required fields, and enter or attach your comments.
+Federal e-Rulemaking Portal.
+Go to www.regulations.gov, click the “Comment Now!” icon, complete the required fields, and enter or attach your comments.

-- Mail: Submit written comments to John K. Bullard, Regional Administrator, NMFS, Greater Atlantic Regional Fisheries Office, 55 Great Republic Drive, Gloucester, MA 01930.
-Mark the outside of the envelope: “Comments on the 2017-2018 Surfclam/Ocean Quahog Specifications.”
+Mail: Submit written comments to John K. Bullard, Regional Administrator, NMFS, Greater Atlantic Regional Fisheries Office, 55 Great Republic Drive, Gloucester, MA 01930.
+Mark the outside of the envelope: “Comments on the 2018-2020 Surflcam/Ocean Quahog Specifications.”

-Instructions: Comments sent by any other method, to any other address or individual, or received after the end of the comment period, may not be considered by NMFS.
-All comments received are a part of the public record and will generally be posted for public viewing on www.regulations.gov without change.
-All personal identifying information (e.g., name, address, etc.), confidential business information, or otherwise sensitive information submitted voluntarily by the commenter may be publicly accessible.
+Instructions: Comments sent by any other method, to any other address or individual, or received after the end of the comment period may not be considered by NMFS.
+All comments received are part of the public record and will generally be posted to www.regulations.gov without change.
+All Personal Identifying Information (for example, name, address, etc.) Start Printed Page 58165voluntarily submitted by the commenter may be publically accessible.
+Do not submit confidential business information or otherwise sensitive or protected information.
 NMFS will accept anonymous comments (enter “N/A” in the required fields if you wish to remain anonymous).
 Attachments to electronic comments will be accepted in Microsoft Word, Excel, or Adobe PDF file formats only.

-Copies of the Environmental Assessment (EA), Supplemental Information Report (SIR), and other supporting documents for these proposed specifications are available from the Mid-Atlantic Fishery Management Council, 800 North State Street, Suite 201, Dover, DE 19901.
-The EA and SIR are also accessible via the internet at: www.greateratlantic.fisheries.noaa.gov/.Start Further Info
+Copies of the Environmental Assessment (EA), Supplemental Information Request (SIR), and other supporting documents for these proposed specifications are available from the Mid-Atlantic Fishery Management Council, 800 North State Street, Suite 201, Dover, DE 19901.

 FOR FURTHER INFORMATION CONTACT: